 Both of the government-wide financial statements distinguish functions of the City that are principally supported by taxes, business licenses and permits, and state and federal grant funds (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
 The governmental activities include general government, public safety, public works, and recreation and parks.
-The business-type activity is the City's sewer operation for which it charges it customers a fee to provide.
+The business-type activities include the City's sewer and public works (sanitation and road improvements) operations for which it charges its customers a fee to provide these services.
 The government-wide financial statements can be found as listed in the table of contents.